alexk1919/MackGPT/README.md

 ### 🚀 GitHub Codespaces

-Set up AgentGPT in the cloud immediately by using [GitHub Codespaces](https://github.com/features/codespaces).
+Set up MackGPT in the cloud immediately by using [GitHub Codespaces](https://github.com/features/codespaces).

 1. From the GitHub repo, click the green "Code" button and select "Codespaces".
 2. Create a new Codespace or select a previous one you've already created.